 Greenwich Street Stairway and Garden

 Montgomery Street is at the halfway point of this descending section of the Greenwich Street Stairways.
-Cross over to the other side of Montgomery and breathe in the sublime landscapes.

 Find the mosaic sign on a post pointing to the continuation of the Greenwich Street Stairways.